rljacobson/mod2/doc/DesignNotes.md

 ```

-# Confused Maude Terminology
+## Confused Maude Terminology

-## Syntactic Structures
+### Syntactic Structures

 Some concepts in Maude are referred to in multiple ways, which can be confusing.
-This is my attempt to disentangle everything.[^1]
+This is my attempt to disentangle everything.[^strict]

-[^1]: I might introduce my own terms or syntax, so this is not strictly as found in Maude.
+[^strict]: I might introduce my own terms or syntax, so this is not strictly as found in Maude.

 Maude calls the entire conjunction of conjunctands the condition, while individual conjunctands it calls a
 `ConditionFragment`.
 I just use the word `Condition` for a conjunctand and `Conditions` for the conjunction of all